leeola/docs/contents/guides/ssh-into-your-vm/index.md

   `C:\your\path\to\plink.exe -i c:\path\to\private\key.ppk <username>@ssh.koding.com -nc %host:%port`

 8. You're done!
 You can now connect to Koding via PuTTY.

-To connect, you can either right click the Pageant Icon and under *"Saved Sessions"*, click on your Saved Session.
+  To connect with Pageant, you can right click the Pageant Icon, and under *"Saved Sessions"* click on your Saved Session.
+This will automatically open up PuTTY and start connecting.

   To connect from PuTTY itself, open PuTTY and select your Saved Session from the list, then click Open.